vuo/vuo/node/vuo.math/descriptions/vuo.math.md

 These nodes are for doing mathematical calculations with numbers.

 Many of these nodes have an **integer** version and a **real number** version.
 The integer version is for working with numbers without decimal points, such as 1, 99, 0, or -200.
 The real number version is for working with numbers with decimal points, such as 1.5 or -0.01.
 Because of the way that numbers are stored on a computer, the integer version gives exact results whereas the real number version is subject to (usually tiny) rounding errors.
 For example, the integer version of `Divide` (`vuo.math.divide.integer`) says that 4 divided by 3 equals 1 remainder 1, while the real number version of `Divide` (`vuo.math.divide.real`) says that 4 divided by 3 equals 1.333...3 (slightly less than 1 1/3).

+Real numbers in Vuo are limited in their precision and range.
+Currently, when entering numbers in an input editor, or when live-coding, Vuo will round numbers with more than 6 significant digits, and numbers greater than 999,999 or less than 0.000001.